-Specialized tax resources include analysis and annotations by tax practitioners and experts, as well as the text of primary sources (the Internal Revenue Code and Treasury Regulations).
-These resources are often the best place to start your research because they compile a great deal of relevant primary and secondary material in one place.
+Specialized tax resources are hybrids that include analysis and annotations by tax practitioners and experts, as well as the text of key primary sources (the Internal Revenue Code and Treasury Regulations).
+These resources are often the best place to start your research because they compile so much relevant primary and secondary material in one place.
 Think of it as one-stop shopping.

-The Federal Tax Coordinator 2d and the United States Tax Reporter are two useful specialized tax resources from the Research Institute of America (RIA), which can be accessed on Westlaw and Checkpoint.
+The Federal Tax Coordinator, 2d and the United States Tax Reporter are two useful specialized tax resources from the Research Institute of America (RIA).
+You'll find them on Westlaw and on Checkpoint

 Below are two tax books written by USF Professors.
 The Law of Federal Income Taxation by Professors Joshua D. Rosenberg and Dominic L. Daher, provides expert analysis on major issues in federal taxation.
 Selected Federal Taxation compiles major tax statutes and regulations, selected and edited by Professor Daniel J. Lanthrope.